Skinny Raspberry Mojitos combine classic mojito flavors with fresh raspberries in a skinny cocktail that’s perfect for summer!

 As for me?
 I’m just hoping to avoid actually having to get in the water, myself.
 Because as much as I want my girls to know how to swim, and maybe even enjoy it, it’s not really my cup of tea.
 Diving into a cold pool feels more like torture than fun…and swimming laps?
 Forget about it!

-Of course, I know that swimming burns a ton of calories, which is why I’m committed to saving calories in other ways…like these Skinny Raspberry Mojitos!
-If you think about it, it makes total sense to make all your cocktails skinny.
-Especially when you’re using Truvia®….which means you don’t have to sacrifice any of the flavor!
+I’ll sip on mojitos instead.
 These Raspberry Mojitos have all the flavors of a traditional mojito, combined with fresh summer raspberries.
 It almost goes without saying that they’re completely delicious.
 And if it keeps you out of the pool, well, that’s just a bonus!

-Skinny Raspberry Mojito
+Raspberry Mojito

 Ingredients

-- 6 fresh mint leaves torn in half
+- 6 fresh mint leaves slapped

-- 2 oz. white rum
+- 2 ounces white rum

-- 2 oz. raspberry simple syrup
+- 1 ounce raspberry simple syrup see recipe below

-- mint sprigs and fresh raspberries for garnish
+- fresh mint and raspberries for garnish

 Instructions

-Bring to a boil, then remove from heat and add raspberries.
+- Bring to a boil, then remove from heat and add raspberries.

-Muddle raspberries until no large pieces remain.
+- Muddle raspberries until no large pieces remain.

-Set aside to cool.
+- Set aside to cool, then strain.

-In a cocktail glass, gently muddle mint leaves.
+- In a cocktail glass, gently muddle mint leaves.

 Erin @ Texanerin Baking says